An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: RQ1: What testing practices are commonly adopted by practitioners to evaluate open-source AI agent frameworks and agentic applications?

 \textbf{We identify three structural patterns for ``arranging'' test functions and seven verification patterns for ``asserting'' test outcomes}.
 These patterns, uncovered through the hybrid card-sorting process, along with their frequencies in both agent frameworks and agentic applications are illustrated in Figure~\ref{fig:result:rq1:all-patterns}.
 Additionally, we discovered three sub-patterns under the \pattern{Test Double} structural pattern, and three sub-patterns each under the verification patterns \pattern{Assertion Based Testing} and \pattern{Negative Test}.

-\textbf{Despite the novelty of AI agent frameworks and agentic applications, 80\% of their testing patterns are directly inherited from classical software engineering or ML applications, reaffirming the robustness of classical testing strategies.}~\tabref{tab:rq1:result:testing-patterns-by-type} summarizes the testing patterns we observed and their corresponding origins.
+\textbf{Despite the novelty of AI agent frameworks and agentic applications, 80\% of their testing patterns are directly inherited from classical software engineering or ML applications, reaffirming the robustness of classical testing strategies.} To clarify this landscape, we distinguish between traditional adaptations, which extend classical paradigms to structure and verify the agents, and non-determinism-specific innovations, which emerge uniquely to address the non-deterministic characteristics of LLM-driven systems in~\tabref{tab:rq1:result:testing-patterns-by-type}.
 We find that 8 out of 10 patterns have been previously reported in either ML application testing~\citep{openja2024empirical}, or in general software engineering literature~\citep{zhu2025understanding, fujita2023empirical, zamprogno2022dynamic, lam2018characteristic}, or in both.
 While ML testing research has focused more on verification patterns than on structural patterns, prior studies have still documented the use of structural patterns, e.g., test doubles~\citep{wan2019does} in ML applications.
+As the majority of observed patterns fall into the former category, this indicates strong continuity with established testing traditions.
 Overall, our findings suggest that practitioners are not reinventing the wheel but are strategically adapting battle-tested patterns to a new domain.
 The key shift is not in the patterns themselves, but in their frequency and combination.